EMDR Therapy Explained

 — Francine Shapiro

-EMDR is best known for it's PTSD treatment abilities.
-The evidence is loud and clear: EMDR is a gold-standard treatment for trauma and PTSD.
+EMDR is best known for its PTSD treatment outcomes.
+The evidence is clear and consistent: EMDR is a gold-standard treatment for trauma and PTSD.
+It works.

 EMDR for Anxiety and Depression

-Anxiety and depression aren’t just “chemical imbalances.”
-Often, they’re your brain stuck replaying old threat and survival patterns from the past (generally childhood).
-EMDR helps reset that loop — calming anxiety, lifting depression, and shutting down the outdated alarms your nervous system won’t stop ringing.
+Anxiety and depression aren't always chemical imbalances.
+Often they're the brain stuck replaying old threat and survival patterns from the past -- frequently from childhood.
+EMDR helps reset that loop — calming anxiety, lifting depression, and quieting the outdated alarms the nervous system keeps triggering.

 EMDR for Birth Trauma